stfxecutables/cortical_congruence/paper/markdown/congruence.md

-[**FOR DISCUSSION**] All synthetic targets that are best-predicted are "int_g_like", "language_perf" (performance on language tasks, e.g. verbal intelligence), "wm_perf" (performance on working memory tasks, often considered part of intelligence), and, maybe weakly, p_matrics, which is performance on Raven's progressive matrices, often considered one of the simplest, cleanest correlates of the general intelligence factor *g*.
+[**FOR DISCUSSION**] All synthetic targets that are best-predicted are "int_g_like", "language_perf" (performance on language tasks, e.g. verbal intelligence), "wm_perf" (performance on working memory tasks, often considered part of intelligence), and, maybe weakly, "p_matrices", which is performance on Raven's progressive matrices, often considered one of the simplest, cleanest correlates of the general intelligence factor *g*.
-Granted, in almost all cases, just using FS features will better predict these synthetic targets than CMC along, or FS+CMC both, which strongly suggests CMC features are poor transformations of FS features.
+Granted, in almost all cases, just using FS features will better predict these synthetic targets than CMC alone, or FS+CMC both, which strongly suggests CMC features are poor transformations of FS features.
 Nevertheless, this does suggest that these intelligence-related aspects are most predictable from static morphology, as measured by FreeSurfer.